rheasman/efroth/README.md

 **This is an example screenshot of the debugger IDE:**
 ![](./dalgona.png)
 This is a super simple stack machine that makes espresso.
-Optimized so that it can be implemented on the DE1 while using around 3 kB of RAM.
+Optimized so that it can be implemented on the Decent Espresso DE1 while using around 3 kB of RAM.

 This is similar in some ways to the FORTH language, but not the same, so I'm calling it the "FROTH" language.